-Enjoy the beauty of Fushimi from a boat on a Fushimi Jikkokubune Boat Cruise
+Enjoy the beauty of Fushimi from the Fushimi Jikkokubune Boat Cruise

-During the repairs of the Uji River in 1929, these lock gates were built to reorganize the boat lines between the Fushimi harbor and the Uji River.
-Now these lock gates are a landmark in Fushimi, but they also serve as a way to let the boats cross the non-level land here, and also to control the water level of the river.
+During repairs of the Uji River in 1929, these locks were built to reorganize the boat lines between the Fushimi harbor and the Uji River.

 Enjoy Fushimi both on and off the boat